Abstract-Dex/Abstract-Dex/README.md

 ### `whoami`

-Junior AI Engineer learning and experimenting with applied LLM systems, retrieval pipelines, and model evaluation.
+Hi, I'm Rajdeep.
+I'm a Junior AI Engineer learning and experimenting with applied LLM systems, retrieval pipelines, and model evaluation.
 I like digging into how things work under the hood and building prototypes that help me understand the trade-offs involved.

 #### `ssh --connect` -- <a href="mailto:basu.rajdeep2002@gmail.com">e-mail</a>